-For a patented system, a person who uses a patented system, is liable for direct infringement even if all the components or parts of the system are not controlled by the person.
+For a patented system, a person who uses a patented system is liable for direct patent infringement even if all the components or parts of the system are not controlled by the person.

 NTP, Inc. v.
 Research in Motion, Ltd. - The patents-in-suit concern a wireless electronic mail system that pushes e-mail to an end user.
 The BlackBerry relay component of the accused system is located in Canada and RIM argued that certain steps of the allegedly infringing activity took place outside of the United States.
 RIM asserted that the entire accused system and method must be contained or conducted within the territorial bounds of the United States for § 271(a) to apply.
 The Federal Circuit ruled, however, that when two domestic users communicate via their BlackBerry devices, their use of the BlackBerry system occurs within the United States.
 The Court reasoned that the location of RIM’s customers and their purchase of the BlackBerry devices establish control and beneficial use of the BlackBerry system within the United States and § 271(a) is valid.

-Indirect infringement on the other hand is tricky to recognize.
-Before diving deep into the indirect infringement, let us see what 35 U.S. Code § 271 discloses about patent infringement.
+Indirect patent infringement on the other hand is tricky to recognize.
+Before diving deep into the indirect patent infringement, let us see what 35 U.S. Code § 271 discloses about patent infringement.

 35 U.S.C. § 271(b) Whoever actively induces infringement of a patent shall be liable as an infringer.